Buying vs Building a House: Which Is Better? Here's Your Answer

 There's also quite the difference in maintaining a new home vs old home.

-Some builders may even provide a coverage of up to 10 years for new houses!
+Some builders may even provide a coverage of up to 10 years for certain components on new houses!

 Existing homes, on the other hand, already have wear and tear.
 This means some components, such as the roof, the plumbing, and the HVAC may need repairs sooner.
 Their repairs and replacements can set you back a few hundred to thousands of dollars, so make sure you factor that in your decision too.